 A small claims case is a legal action filed in County Court to settle minor legal disputes among parties where the dollar amount involved is greater than \$0 but less than \$5,000 excluding costs, interest and attorney fees.
-Small claims cases should be filed in the County Civil department located in room 1046 at the Clerk of Courts Office.
-You can obtain information from the Clerk in the preparation of your claim by visiting our office during scheduled business hours, 8:00am- 5:00pm, Monday through Friday.
+Small claims cases should be filed in the County Civil Department.
+You can obtain information from the Clerk in the preparation of your claim by visiting our office during scheduled business hours, 8:00 a.m.- 5:00 p.m., Monday through Friday.